nixworks/public/news/2017/09/24/a-shooting-at-a-church-in-nashville-tennessee-leaves-two-dead-including-the-shooter-and-six-injured.md

 ### [2017-09-24](/news/2017/09/24/index.md)

-# A shooting at a church in Nashville, Tennessee leaves two dead, including the shooter, and six injured.
+# A shooting at a church in Nashville, Tennessee, leaves two dead, including the shooter, and six injured.

 A woman was killed and at least six people suffered gunshot wounds when a man opened fire at a Tennessee church on Sunday morning before shooting himself as one of the worshipers confronted him with a firearm, officials said.